mishraomp/python-git-actions/README.md

       2. Name your environment (`dev` or `test` or `prod`) Set which code branch to use for this environment. for example:- this repository uses `deploy/dev` for `dev` environment, `deploy/test` for `test` environment and `deploy/prod` for prod environment.
       3. Click and select `Selected branches` dropdown under `Deployment branches` and then click on `Add deployment branch rule` , this opens a modal window where you can type the branch name for this environment.
 This protects different branch from being deployed to the environment, and you will get error similar to this `Branch "main" is not allowed to deploy to dev due to environment protection rules.`
       4. if your script requires API_KEYS or other secrets, then you can create a secret in GitHub and add it to the environment.
 Click on `Add secret` under `Environment secrets` that opens up a modal, and then it is a key value pair.
 GitHub encrypts the secret and stores it in the environment.
+   7. Create a folder in your repository called `.github/workflows`, this contains all the deployment `.yaml` files which will have execution steps.
+This repo has 3 different `.yaml`, one for each environment.